barbatus/typescript/README.md

 ## TypeScript Compiler for Meteor

-Adds TypeScript compiler to Meteor projects.
+Adds TypeScript compiler to Meteor apps.
-> Discussion about this TypeScript compiler happens here https://github.com/Urigo/angular2-meteor/issues/102.
+> Discussion about the TypeScript compiler for Meteor happens here https://github.com/Urigo/angular2-meteor/issues/102.
 > This package might become official, let's make it the best all together!

-TypeScript is transpiled into ECMAScript 5 and CommonJS modules by default.
+TypeScript files are compiled (or transpiled) into ECMAScript 5 and CommonJS modules by default.

-All together default TypeScript compiler options of this compiler looks like:
+Default compiler options as JSON:
 ````json
 {
   "module": "commonjs",